 What to do: Portsmouth is best explored on foot, so ditch the car and walk along Market Square, Congress, Daniel, Pleasant, Bow and Penhallow Streets where eclectic shops and restaurants line the streets.
 If you’re looking for some high-end shopping, you can drop a pretty penny on Deer Street.
 It wouldn’t be a trip to Portsmouth without sauntering through Prescott Park, where more than 500 flower varieties fill the riverside common.
 Check out a food or beer festival here, and catch a play or concert put on by Prescott Park Arts Festival.
 Mosey over to the park’s pier and catch a view of the Portsmouth Naval Shipyard across the harbor.
 This historic landmark has been here since 1800, where the Navy’s submarines have continued to get repaired.
+Before you leave New Hampshire, try to take a drive along Kancamagus Highway—especially if you’re visiting in the fall.
+Talk about some beautiful sights!
 Learn 14 more east coast getaways locals want to keep secret.

 Hop back in the car and get on your way to Boston.
 Situated onshore of the Atlantic Ocean, it’s the only state capital in America with an oceanic shoreline.
 Big cities and quaintness don’t usually go hand in hand, but that’s exactly how I would describe Boston: a quaint city.
 It just weeps with history.
 The statue of patriotic hero Paul Revere is certainly the most revered landmark here.
 The narrow, cobblestone, one-way streets give you that eerie vibe of centuries past, but look up to the slew of high-rises and you’ll feel that big city vibe overcome you.